Orbital Sarcoidosis

 Pathophysiology of Ophthalmic-Orbital Sarcoidosis

 - Histologically widespread noncaseating epithelioid granulomata in the presence of classic clinical and radiolologic findings aid the diagnosis of sarcoidosis.
-It often presents with complications such as blindness, meningitis, arthritis, kidney disease, skin disease, other systemic involvement and even death.
+It commonly presents with complications such as blindness, meningitis, arthritis, kidney disease, skin disease, other systemic involvement and even death.
 A pulmonologist’s consultation might be the only way to support a diagnosis of ophthalmic or neurosarcoid using a bronchoscopic guided biopsy of concomitant chest lesions.

 Symptoms and Signs of Ophthalmic-Orbital Sarcoidosis